 The tiny by-lanes and hidden alleys adjacent to Commercial Street house more than just bargain street stalls.
 They are cluttered with quaint, timeworn homes guarded by glorious ornate doors, most reminiscent of time-passed and forgotten stories.
 These doors perhaps allow a glimpse into abandoned dreams, or lay unopened by those chasing bigger dreams.
 Most are reminiscent of bygone days and forgotten stories.

 These photos are inspired by my interpretation of ‘The Door in the Wall’ by H.G Wells.
-It is a short story about a boy who stumbles upon an enchanted garden as a child, and fails to recognize its worth.
-He spends a life dwelling in the regret of amassing triumphs with little meaning and not grabbing fleeting opportunities to seek real fulfillment.
+It is a short story about a boy who stumbles upon an enchanted garden as a child, and fails to recognise its worth.
+He spends a life dwelling in the regret of amassing triumphs with little meaning and not grabbing fleeting opportunities to seek real fulfilment.